securityresearchlab/nebula-est/README.md

 ## Project structure

-- `app`: folder containing services and client buisness logic

-  - `nest_ca`
-    - `api`: folder containing the documentation for this service REST API
-  - `nest_config`
-    - `api`: folder containing the documentation for this service REST API
-  - `nest_service`
-    - `api`: folder containing the documentation for this service REST API
-  - `nest_client`
-    - `api`: folder containing the documentation for this service REST API
+- `api`: folder containing the documentation for the system REST API

 - `build`: target folder for compiled files